 We are seeking an intern with an interest in environmental and social justice campaigns and international grassroots work in support of local communities.
 We will consider graduate students, college graduates, and advanced undergraduate students.
 Applicants should be self-motivated and have excellent organizational, communication, research, and computer skills.
 Potential interns also possess a commitment to working for respect of human rights and environmental protection.
 Proficiency in Spanish is helpful but not required.

 Interns work out of our DC office.
 We are able to provide a stipend to cover intern commuting costs.
 If you are a student, we will be glad to help you earn credit for your work.
 We require a minimum three month commitment but can be flexible on starting and ending dates.
-We are currently looking for someone to start June/July 2013, and are interested in part-time or full-time interns.
+We are currently looking for someone to start January 2014, and are interested in part-time interns.